 You might be wondering if there is any scenario where you would choose HS256?
 Great question!
 And yes, there are a couple of situations where you may use HS256.

 You could consider using HS256 when working on legacy applications that can't support RS256.
 Another possible use case for using HS256 instead of RS256 is when your application makes a very large number of requests because HS256 is more efficient than RS256.

 In this article, you learned some key differences between the HS256 and RS256 signing algorithms for JWTs, which are as follows:

 HS256 is a symmetric algorithm that shares one secret key between the identity provider and your application.
-The same key is used to sign a JWT and allow verification that signature.
+The same key is used to sign a JWT and verify that signature.

-RS256 algorithm is an asymmetric algorithm that uses a private key to sign a JWT and a public key to verification that signature.
+RS256 algorithm is an asymmetric algorithm that uses a private key to sign a JWT and a public key to verify that signature.

 RS256 is the recommended algorithm when signing your JWTs.
 It is more secure, and you can rotate keys quickly if they are compromised.
 (Auth0 signs JWTs with RS256 by default).

 You can learn more about how signing keys work by reading the Auth0 docs.